hpe-dev-incubator/hpe-dev-portal/content/blog/explore-the-hpe-greenlake-for-compute-ops-management-rest-api-using-curl-and-postman.md

 ![blog figure4](/img/greenlake-com-ops-api-curl19.png)

- As a result of the command, the API response lists two compute servers that are on boarded and assigned to the corresponding application for the user's account.
+As a result of the command, the API response lists two compute servers that are on-boarded and assigned to the corresponding application for the user's account.

 ![blog figure4](/img/greenlake-com-ops-api-curl15.png)